google/trillian-examples/experimental/vindex/README.md

 The [WAL](#write-ahead-map-transaction-log) can be transformed directly into the data structures needed for serving lookups.
 This is implemented using two data structures that are maintained in lockstep:
- - A Verifiable Prefix Trie based on [AKD](https://github.com/facebook/akd): https://github.com/FiloSottile/torchwood/tree/main/mpt; this maintains only the Merkle Tree
+ - A Verifiable Prefix Trie based on [AKD](https://github.com/facebook/akd): https://github.com/FiloSottile/torchwood/tree/main/mpt; this maintains only the Merkle tree
  - A standard Go map; this stores the actual data, i.e. it maps each key to the list of all relevant indices

 Keys in the map are hashes, according to whatever strategy [MapFn](#mapfn-specified-in-universal-language) returns.